 And all this exposure is working!

-A new study from Florida State University found that women are more likely to pay attention to and remember average and plus-size models compared to thin models.
+A study from Florida State University found that women are more likely to pay attention to and remember average and plus-size models compared to thin models.
 And when larger ladies were on screen, women in the study made fewer comparisons and had higher levels of body satisfaction within themselves.

 So should plus size women wear a bikini?
 YES.
 Because Fat is NOT an insult.